 Request, display, and store personal information from your clients that is absolutely necessary.
 Any information you have, including birth dates, should have a clearly defined purpose.
 Another kind of data that developers often ignore is geolocation.
 HIPAA guidance stipulates that information regarding someone’s location in a subdivision smaller than a state will identify them, thus turning geolocation data into PHI.

-Medical Records Confidentiality is exceedingly vital to ensure the quality of healthcare and privacy of patients.
+Medical Records Confidentiality is exceedingly vital to ensure the quality of healthcare and the privacy of patients.
 There are many tools that make HIPAA compliance relatively easier and avoid the chaos and aftermath of potential lawsuits that often run into millions of dollars.
-Mitrix team can help you to develop HIPAA compliance solution.
-We have been working on it for more than 5 years and have great experience with healthcare domain.
+Mitrix Technology team can help you to develop HIPAA compliance solutions.
+We have been working on it for more than 5 years and have a great experience in the medical software development.

 Learn how Mitrix Technology composes the best teams to design intuitive and visually consistent e-learning solutions.

 Mitrix Technology shares its proven record of delivering school and learning management software for a Swiss private school.